-Magnesium salicylate is used to reduce pain, swelling, and joint stiffness caused by arthritis.
+Magnesium salicylate is used to treat mild-to-moderate pain, fever, inflammatory conditions, and pain, swelling, or stiffness associated with arthritis.

 Magnesium salicylate may also be used for purposes not listed in this medication guide.

-What are the possible side effects of magnesium salicylate (MST, Nuprin Backache Caplet)?
+What are the possible side effects of magnesium salicylate?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.